 Before you can learn how to fix household leaks, first you’ll need to locate them.
 Start by checking your water meter before and after a 2-hour period of no water use.
 Did the meter change?
 If so, you’ve got a leak.
-To identify the source of said leak, check for four common culprits: leaky toilets, faucets, showerheads, and hose bibs.
+To identify the source of the said leak, check for four common culprits: leaky toilets, faucets, showerheads, and hose bibs.
 You can check for surface leaks by examining faucet gaskets and pipe fittings for any moisture.
 You can also do a simple dye test to check for toilet leaks.
 Place a dye tablet in the tank and wait about 10 minutes.
 If any color moves from the tank to the bowl, you’ve got a toilet leak.

 How to Fix Household Leaks

 Luckily, many common water leaks are pretty easy and inexpensive to fix.
 You’ll likely be able to tackle minor toilet, faucet, showerhead, and hose bib leaks yourself.
 Simply follow these helpful tips on how to fix household leaks:

 - Leaky toilet?
 Try replacing the toilet flapper, which may be worn or warped.

 - Leaky faucet?
 Try using faucet washers or faucet cartridges and stems.
 Faucet washers are very inexpensive and are commonly used on older fixtures.
 Faucet cartridges and stems are another simple technology used to stop leaks.
 However, these are a bit more expensive and should probably be installed by a plumber.